nnirror/facet/README.md

 ---
 - **euclid** ( _pulses_, _steps_ )
 	- generates a Euclidean sequence with `pulses` pulses over `steps` steps.
+	- output range is from 0 - 1.
 	- example:
 		- `$('example').sine(100).times(_.euclid(4,8)).play(); // gating a sine wave with a euclidean sequence`
 ---
 - **file** ( _filename_ )
 	- loads the raw data of any file into memory.
 You can supply any file type.
+	- output range is from -1 - 1.
 	- By default, it checks for a file in the `files` subdirectory.
 If no file exists there, it will try to load the file as an absolute path on your hard drive.
 	- __Note__: this examples uses MacOS / Linux file paths with forward slashes (e.g. `my/path/here`).
 For Windows, you will need to use back slashes (e.g `my\path\here`)
 	- example: